ponnhide/patchworklib/README.md

 ## News
 - Example codes were moved to [patchworklib-examples](https://github.com/ponnhide/patchworklib-examples)

+#### 07192022: Version 0.4.3 is released.
+- A few bugs were fixed.
+- `basefigure` parameter was added.
+You can access the base figure of patchworklib by `patchworklib.basefigure`
+- plotnine v0.9.0 was now supported.
+Probably, it still have some bugs.
+If you find bugs, please let me know on the issue.

 #### 04222022: Version 0.4.2 is released.
 - A few bugs were fixed.